gwharton/autocustomergroup/README.md

     }
 </code></pre>
 <h2>Integration Tests</h2>
-<p>To run the integration tests, you need your own credentials for the UK Sandbox and Australian ID Checker services.
+<p>To run the integration tests, you need your own credentials for the Australian ID Checker services.
 Please
 add them to config-global.php.
 The tests for UK (Sandbox), EU and Australia use the live API's</p>
 <ul>
-<li>autocustomergroup/ukvat/clientid'</li>
-<li>autocustomergroup/ukvat/clientsecret'</li>
 <li>autocustomergroup/australiagst/apiguid'</li>
 </ul>